 New York, NY 10003

 New York, NY 10018

 About 54% of mesothelioma plaintiffs in the U.S. file their claims outside of the state they live in, according to a 2019 KCIC industry report.

 Firms that practice nationwide have success securing compensation with many different types of cases.
-They know the best state to file your claim in based upon the details of your case.
+They know the best state in which to file your claim based upon the details of your case.